The easiest way to misjudge Codex CLI is to mix three decisions together on day one:

 codex

-The Windows guide also makes one operational point that matters later: keep your repositories inside the Linux home directory such as ~/code/my-app, not in Windows-mounted paths like /mnt/c/..., if you want better I/O and fewer permission surprises.
+The Windows docs also make one operational point that matters later: if you do use WSL2, keep your repositories inside the Linux home directory such as ~/code/my-app, not in Windows-mounted paths like /mnt/c/..., if you want better I/O and fewer permission surprises.

-If you already know your team must run Codex natively on Windows, use the official Windows guide directly and treat native sandbox setup as its own task.
-Do not assume the native path and the WSL2 path behave the same.
+If you already know the team is staying native on Windows, do that on purpose and treat native sandbox behavior as the real starting point.
+Do not assume the native path and the WSL2 path behave the same just because both can launch the CLI.

 Your first successful run does not need a real repo yet.